John Walsh (television host)

-John Edward Walsh Jr. (born December 26, 1945) is an American television personality, and victim rights advocate, and the host/creator of America's Most Wanted.
-He is known for his anti-crime activism, with which he became involved following the murder of his son, Adam, in 1981; in 2008, the late serial killer Ottis Toole was officially named as Adam's killer.
+John Edward Walsh, Jr. (born December 26, 1945) is an American television presenter, victims' rights activist, and the host/creator of America's Most Wanted.
+He is known for his anti-crime activism, with which he became involved following the murder of his son, Adam, in 1981; in 2008, deceased serial killer Ottis Toole was officially named as Adam's killer.
 Walsh was part-owner of the now defunct National Museum of Crime and Punishment in Washington, D.C.
-He also anchors an investigative documentary series, The Hunt with John Walsh, which debuted on CNN in 2014.
+He also anchored an investigative documentary series, The Hunt with John Walsh, which debuted on CNN in 2014.

 Early life

 Walsh was born in Auburn, New York, one of four children born to John E. Walsh, Sr. and Jean Walsh.
 He graduated from Auburn's Our Lady of Mount Carmel High School in 1963.
 He attended the University at Buffalo, from which he graduated in 1967 with a Bachelor of Arts degree in history.
 He married Revé Drew in 1971.
-After college, the Walshes settled in South Florida, where John Walsh became involved in building high-end luxury hotels.
+After college, the Walshes settled in South Florida, where John became involved in building high-end luxury hotels.